 I would argue now more than ever we need summer beach reads – and some sort of water to read by.

 Beach reads are, to me, something you read while sitting on a beach – obviously.
-And the idea of a “beach read” feels a bit different in summer 2020.
+And the idea of a “beach read” feels a bit different in the summer of 2022.
 A book needs to hold your attention, but also allow you to put it down when the sounds of water and laughter – or simply the heat – can’t keep you back any longer.

 Laugh out loud moments in this slice-of-life book, a perfect beach read!